rigaya/NVEnc/NVEncC_Options.en.md

   - On some GPUs/drivers, enabling this might cause instability.
 If you experience hangs or crashes, try disabling this option.

 ### --cuda-mt &lt;int&gt;
 Enable multi-threaded control for CUDA operations.
-Default is 0 (=off).
+Default is 0 (=off), and recommended to keep this disabled.

 - Notes
-  - When enabled, it may improve performance by parallelizing CUDA control from the host.
+  - When enabled, it may slightly improve performance by parallelizing CUDA control from the host.
   - On some GPUs/drivers, enabling this might cause instability.
 If you experience hangs or crashes, try disabling this option.

 ### --disable-nvml &lt;int&gt;